sirphilliptubell/DotNetFunctional/README.md

     .OnSuccessTee(DoSomething); //this is only called if the color given was "Blue"
 ```
 ## The Either Type
 The Either type allows you to return two different types at once, where only one of the values is considered correct.
+Both the Left and Right types should always be different, although this is not enforced in any way.
 ```csharp
 Either<int, string> GetNumberOne(bool returnAsInteger)
 {